HealthSamurai/documentation/getting-started/run-aidbox-on-managed-postgresql.md

 ### Setup Aidbox to use new user

+{% hint style="warning" %}
+You may encounter `permission denied` error when creating extensions.
+Just connect to PostgreSQL database using user that can create extension (usually admin user created with a server) and create failed extension manually.
+{% endhint %}

 Setup following environment variables.
 If you're using existing `PGDATABASE` make sure `aidbox` role has `CREATE` privilege on it.
 Otherwise Aidbox won't be able to install most of the extensions.